armadaproject/armada/README.md

 - Provide visibility for users and admins.
 - Ensure near-constant uptime.

-Armada is a [CNCF](https://www.cncf.io/) Sandbox project, is used in production at [G Research](https://www.gresearch.co.uk/), and is actively develped.
+Armada is a [CNCF](https://www.cncf.io/) Sandbox project, is used in production at [G Research](https://www.gresearch.co.uk/), and is actively developed.

 For an overview of Armada, see [this video](https://www.youtube.com/watch?v=FT8pXYciD9A).